Beyond Frosting » Recipes » Desserts » Cheesecakes » Mini Gingerbread Cheesecakes

 Make-Ahead and Freezing Instructions

+• Make-ahead and refrigerate.
 These can be prepared up to 2 days in advance and stored in the refrigerator in an airtight container.
-Make sure they are completely cooled prior to placing in the container.
+Make sure the cheesecakes are completely cool before placing them inside the container to avoid a soggy crust.
 I always recommend adding the topping the day you plan to serve.

 For more information about dairy nutrition, to find delicious new recipes and to meet Ohio and West Virginia dairy farmers, visit Drink-Milk.com, and follow the American Dairy Association Mideast on Facebook, Twitter, Instagram and Pinterest.